 Roth IRA.
 There are no minimum required distributions during the lifetime of the owner of a Roth IRA.
 Following the death of the Roth IRA owner, required distribution rules apply to the beneficiary.
-See Pub.
+See Must You Withdraw or Use Assets? in Pub.
 590 for details.

 Qualified retirement plans (other than IRAs) and eligible section 457 deferred compensation plans.
-In general, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age $70^{1/2}$ or (b) the year in which you retire.
+In general, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 701⁄2 or (b) the year in which you retire.